 - Make Ahead: This easy sausage stuffing recipe is a great option if you want to get ahead of the game with your holiday cooking and it’s also perfect for potlucks.
 Prepare it a day or two in advance, and warm it up right before eating.

-- Oil: I like to use olive oil to help sautée and crisp up the bread while also providing a boost of healthy fats, but any other oil like canola oil or a little butter would work too.
+- Oil: I like to use olive oil to help sautée and crisp up the bread while also providing a boost of healthy fats, but any other oil, like canola oil or a little butter, would work, too.

 - Bread: Sourdough bread works great for this recipe as it has more nutrients than other bread options and is also lower on the glycemic index, which equates to more steady blood sugar levels.
 If needed, you could replace it with a gluten-free alternative.